zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### GroupBy

-The Dynamic LINQ GroupBy functionality works the same as the normal stronly typed GroupBy.
+The Dynamic LINQ GroupBy functionality works the same as the normal, strongly typed GroupBy.
 Below are some examples in Dynamic LINQ.

 #### GroupBy by a single Key